THE HI-TECH ARTIS

 10 Things You Can Do, to Make Time for Art

-You can support this blog by ordering e-Booklets that are a compilation of different articles on this blog starting at only .99 cents!
+You can support this blog by ordering Kate's e-Booklets starting at only .99 cents!
 They can be read on your kindle, ipad, ipod, cellphone, or your computer.
 Free samples and lending options available.
+You can also view the list of all recommended greeting card books by a variety of authors.

-ART LICENSING Booklet on 20 Steps to Art Licensing that is a list of suggested steps to to take for getting into art licensing.
-How to license your art to companies that publish greeting cards, and manufacture coffee mugs, magnets, wall hangings, kitchen items, and dozens of other gift items.
-This booklet covers 20 basic steps from how to prepare your art, to what companies to contact.
-It includes topics on: How to find agents, classes and what trade shows to attend.
-There are extensive resources on social media, licensing community groups, and lists of interviews with professional designers (5,200 words).
+20 Steps to Art Licensing is a book about how to license your art to companies that publish greeting cards, or manufacture coffee mugs, magnets, wall hangings, kitchen items, and dozens of other gift items.
+Learn how to prepare your art, what companies to contact, how to find agents, and what trade shows to attend.
+Includes extensive resources on social media, copyrights, licensing community groups, and lists of interviews with professional designers.

-Booklet on Unusual Ways To Market Greeting Cards, and 22 places to get your designs featured.
-A 20 page booklet on how to get your cards noticed in non-traditional ways.
-Everything from why you should send cards to your dentist, to how to get special features in national publications.
+Unusual Ways To Market Greeting Cards, and 22 places to get your designs featured is a booklet on how to get your cards noticed in non-traditional ways.
+Everything from why you should send cards to your dentist, to how to get a special feature in national publication.
 Great tips for designers who are starting out and want to get their cards into the hands of people beyond friends and family.
-Special Section: Submissions guidelines and contacts for 22 Gift Industry publications and professional gift industry blogs that seek out new greeting card designs to feature for free.
-(5,000 Words and 17 greeting card images included)
+Special Section: 22 Gift Industry Trade Publications who seek out new greeting card designs and feature artists for free.

 ~